miguelfrndz/pyHaiCS/README.md

 > `pyHaiCS` is an open-source project and is actively maintained and developed by a team of researchers and practitioners in the field of computational statistics.
 We welcome contributions from the community, and encourage users to report issues, suggest new features, and contribute to the development of the library ;)

 > [!NOTE]
-> This project was initially conceived as a Python implementation of the work presented in the following publications:
+> This project was initially conceived as a Python implementation of the work presented in the following publications.
+However, the library has since evolved into a more general-purpose tool for Hamiltonian-based Monte-Carlo methods in computational statistics and now includes a variety of additional features and functionalities.
 > - L. Nagar, M. Fernández-Pendás, J. M. Sanz-Serna, E. Akhmatskaya, Adaptive Multi-stage Integration Schemes for Hamiltonian Monte Carlo.
 Journal of Computational Physics, 502 (2024) 112800.
 DOI: https://doi.org/10.1016/j.jcp.2024.112800
 > - T. Radivojevic, E. Akhmatskaya, Modified Hamiltonian Monte Carlo for Bayesian Inference.
 Statistics and Computing, 30 (2020) 377-404.
 DOI: https://doi.org/10.1007/s11222-019-09885-x
 > - T. Radivojevic.
 Enhancing Sampling in Computational Statistics Using Modified Hamiltonians.
 PhD thesis, UPV/EHU, Bilbao (Spain), 2016.
 URI http://hdl.handle.net/20.500.11824/323
-> However, the library has since evolved into a more general-purpose tool for Hamiltonian-based Monte-Carlo methods in computational statistics and now includes a variety of additional features and functionalities.

 ## General Features of `pyHaiCS`
 - `Samplers`: Contains Hamiltonian (and regular) MCMC samplers such as RWMH, HMC, GHMC.